JuneTheMistborn/Switch-DaySkipper/README.md

 18. Then run the file that is downloaded and move through the installer without changing anything.

 19. You're almost there!
-You need to install some drivers here: https://www.driverscape.com/download/atmega16u2 (make sure not to click on the add!).
+You need to install atmega16u2 drivers here: https://www.driverscape.com/download/atmega16u2 (click on the bottom download, the top one is an ad).

-20. Next extract the file, then plug the arduino in, then connect the two pins closest to the reset button with a jumper cable.
+20. Next extract the file (it doesn't matter where), then plug the arduino in, then connect the two pins closest to the reset button with a jumper cable.

 21. Then go to device manager>other devices and right click on unidentified device.